-In the previous post, we discussed setting up global replication of your Azure Cosmos DB database using the Azure portal.
-Once your Geo-Replication is configured, you can also specify the priorities for your data center regions to decide which data center to go first for failover in case of a disaster.
-Azure Cosmos DB enables us to tag a priority to every data center regions which are attached to your geo-replicated Cosmos DB instance.
+In the previous post, we discussed setting up global replication of Azure Cosmos DB database using the Azure portal.
+Priorities of data center regions can be specified after Geo-Replication configuration.
+This is to decide which data center to go first for failover in case of a disaster.
+Azure Cosmos DB enables us to tag a priority to every data center regions.

-To configure the Failover priorities, from the Geo-Replication window, select the “Automatic Failover” option.
-Turned it on, and then drag and drop the region in reading the section to change your priorities.
+first of all, navigate to the Geo-Replication window to configure the failover priorities.
+Select the “Automatic Failover” option and Turned it on.
+And, then drag and drop the region in reading the section to change your priorities.

-In case of an outage, Azure Cosmos DB ensure the automatic failover is on and sequence occurs in the priority of the order that we have specified.
+In case of an outage, Azure Cosmos DB ensure the automatic failover is on.
+And, the sequence occurs in the priority of the order that we have specified.

-While this is very easy to configure & setup in the Azure Portal – You can also manage this programmatically with the help of Cosmos DB Resource Provider – Database Accounts – Failover Priority Change
+This is very easy to configure & setup on the Azure Portal.
+You can also manage this programmatically with the help of Cosmos DB Resource Provider – Database Accounts – Failover Priority Change

-You can also setup the Manual Failover ( Select a Read Region to become the new Write Region) by manually changing the current write region to any of the replicated read region.
-In this case, select the “Manual Failover” option, and then select the regions for failover from one of the read region.
+You can also setup the Manual Failover ( Select a Read Region to become the new Write Region).
+You can achieve that by manually changing the current write region to any of the replicated read regions.
+In this case, select the “Manual Failover” option.
+And, then select the regions for failover from one of the read region.